-This set of freedmen's contracts contains handwritten agreements between landowners in Jefferson County, Florida and laborers, primarily, African-Americans, who agreed to farm the land in exchange for a share of the crop and the means necessary to live and complete their work.
+This set of freedmen's contracts contains handwritten agreements between landowners in Jefferson County and laborers, primarily, African-Americans, who agreed to farm the land in exchange for a share of the crop and the means necessary to live and complete their work.

 They are part of a larger collection of Jefferson County court documents held by the State Archives of Florida (Series L 346), which covers a broad period from the 1820s to the 1950s.
 The Freedmen's Bureau, established in 1865 by the United States government to assist former slaves through the difficulties attending the end of the Civil War, helped landowners and laborers write these contracts, and filed them in the county's records.